 This summer, I'm doing my research internship at the BION Lab, where we develop biomedical systems that interact with the human body to support healthcare innovation.

-When I'm not studying, you'll find me swimming, fencing, reading or simply enjoying time with friends.
+When I'm not studying, you'll find me swimming, reading or spending time with friends.

 I always appreciate meeting new people so feel free to reach out !